Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Further discussions

 A bound on the R\'enyi entanglement of purification imposes a stronger restriction to the structure of the quantum state than the mutual information in Eq.~\eqref{mutual_information_def}.
 For instance, \cite{jarkovsky2020efficient} showed that an upper bound on the entanglement of purification of a 1D system guarantees an efficient approximation by MPOs.

 The mutual information $I(L:R)_{\rho_\beta} $ is related to the R\'enyi entanglement of purification with $\alpha=1$ (see Ref.~\cite{PhysRevA.91.042323}):

-We also present an upper bound on this quantity as follows (see Appendix~\ref{proof_thm:Renyi entanglement of purification} for the proof): \begin{theorem} For arbitrary non-zero $0<\alpha\le 1$, the R\'enyi entanglement of purification $E_{p,\alpha}$ is upper-bounded as follows:
+We also present an upper bound on this quantity as follows (see Sec.~\ref{proof_thm:Renyi entanglement of purification} for the proof): \begin{theorem} For arbitrary non-zero $0<\alpha\le 1$, the R\'enyi entanglement of purification $E_{p,\alpha}$ is upper-bounded as follows:

 \end{theorem}

 The above upper bound implies that for $\alpha<1$, the entanglement scaling may be linear to $\beta$ instead of $\beta^{2/3}$.
 This can be explained as follows.
 To calculate the R\'enyi entanglement of purification, we need to obtain the MPO which has an approximation error $\epsilon$ such that $D_\epsilon \epsilon^\alpha \lesssim 1$, where $D_\epsilon$ is the bond dimension to achieve error $\epsilon$.
 From the MPO with this property, we have $E_{p,\alpha}(\rho) \lesssim \log(D_\epsilon)$.
 Because of $D_\epsilon\lesssim e^{\sqrt{\beta \log(1/\epsilon)}}$, the condition $D_\epsilon \epsilon^\alpha \lesssim 1$ reduces to $\sqrt{\beta \log(1/\epsilon)} - \alpha \log(1/\epsilon) \lesssim 0$ or $\log(1/\epsilon) \gtrsim \beta/\alpha^2$, which gives $\log(D_\epsilon) \approx \beta/\alpha$.